I have to be completely honest and tell you that this recipe was a complete accident.

 Instructions

-- In a stand mixer or large bowl, combine yeast, honey and water and allow the yeast to bloom.
+- In a stand mixer or large bowl, combine yeast, honey, and water and allow the yeast to bloom.
 When you have bubbles that resemble beer foam, you’re ready.

-- Add table salt and 3 1/2 cups flour.
+- Add sea salt and 3 ½ cups flour.
 Mix by hand or on medium-low speed for about 3 minutes, or until the ingredients start to come together.
 Increase the speed to medium and knead for a full 10 minutes.
 The dough is ready when it feels smooth and tacky, not sticky.
 The bowl will likely be clean too, but it’s not necessary.
 Add additional flour 1 Tbsp at a time until you reach the right consistency.

 - Add the fresh rosemary and knead for one more minute.